 1. Turn the ignition switch to the ON position; then set the meter selector to the DC Voltage position.
-2. Connect the red tester lead to the red/white wire or the positive connector; then connect the black tester lead to ground.
+2. Connect the red tester lead to the red/white wire or the orange/black wire; then connect the black tester lead to ground.
 3. The meter must show battery voltage.